dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/07
+Nice video by Duncan McGregor exploring test runners situation in IntelliJ and how they lie to us about the test duration <https://www.youtube.com/watch?v=tvCSZgN1g_w>.
+And thank you, Duncan, for the #LivePlugin ad at the end of the video!

 #### 2024/12/06
 When talking about AI to people outside the software realm, it's probably best summarised as "personalised horoscope based on web search" to avoid inflated expectations (although horoscopes is a dangerous territory).